 RV Solar Basics

-The sun, our sun, has been around a long time.
+The sun, our sun, has been around for a long time.
 And chances are it will be around a lot longer.
 We’re counting on it!
-Basically, the sun is a nuclear reactor in motion approximately 93 million miles from earth.
+Basically, the sun is a nuclear reactor in motion approximately 93 million miles from Earth.
 About 10 percent of its radiant energy reaches the earth.
 How can we use that energy to make us boondock coffee?

-To convert radiant solar energy into electricity you need: clear, unshaded access to the sun; adequate space for solar collectors; and some solar power generation equipment.
-To produce solar electricity at a campsite you will install solar collectors on the roof of your RV or nearby.
+To convert radiant solar energy into electricity, you need clear, unshaded access to the sun, adequate space for solar collectors, and some solar power generation equipment.
+To produce solar electricity at a campsite, you will install solar collectors on the roof of your RV or nearby.

 Another question for campers going solar is: how much electricity do you need?
 Smaller systems can easily take care of low-amperage appliances: TVs, computers, coffee pots, etc. Microwaves need more amps.
 Air conditioners need more solar power.
 Only the largest motorhomes have sufficient roof space for solar collectors to power RV ACs.

 - 【Efficient Performance】The Starter Kit will produce an average of 500Wh of electricity per day (Based on 5 hours of direct…